svidgen/mtg.deckanalyzer.com-Feedback/README.md

 ### Please report new bugs and great ideas!

-Throw your support behind issues you think are important by [giving a thumbs up](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
+Throw your support behind issues you think are important commenting or [giving a 👍](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 And add an issue for anything that's not on the list.
-But, try to avoid adding duplicates that will fragment feedback and ativity. *Remember,* we prioritize issues primarily by the number of [+1's](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) they receive.
+But, try to avoid adding duplicates that will fragment feedback and ativity.
+We consider the number of comments and 👍's on issues when we decide what to do next.

 ## *Ready!?* ...
 Give us your feedback [*HERE*](https://github.com/svidgen/mtg.deckanalyzer.com-Feedback/issues).